Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon

-Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon is an action role-playing game developed and published by Atlus for the PlayStation 2.
+Devil Summoner 2: Raidou Kuzunoha vs. King Abaddon is a 2008 action role-playing game developed and published by Atlus for the PlayStation 2.
 The game is the fourth in the Devil Summoner series, which is a part of the larger Megami Tensei franchise, and serves as the direct sequel to Devil Summoner: Raidou Kuzunoha vs. the Soulless Army.
-It was released in Japan in October 2008, and in North America in May 2009.
+It was released in Japan in October 2008 and in North America in May 2009.